ChadFarrow/Helipad-to-Nostr-BoostBot/README.md

   - [Umbrel](https://umbrel.com/)
   - [RaspiBlitz](https://github.com/raspiblitz/raspiblitz)

+**Note:** Currently, BoostBot only posts **sent boosts** to Nostr.
+Support for received boosts and streams may be added in the future.

 ---

 BoostBot receives Helipad webhooks and posts boosts to Nostr.
 Choose the version that fits your needs: